ctfer-io/ctfd-chall-manager/webdocs/get-started/admin-challenge/_index.md

 ## Create the Challenge

 For this example, we will create a challenge where each player gets their own instance.
-The instance will be destroyed after 10 minutes, using the scenario from the [no-sdk examples](https://github.com/ctfer-io/chall-manager/blob/main/examples/no-sdk).
+The instance will cost user 2 mana units, must be destroyed after 10 minutes without maximum due date, and using the scenario from the [no-sdk examples](https://github.com/ctfer-io/chall-manager/blob/main/examples/no-sdk).

 Here are the basic CTFd settings: